THE BULLERS OF BOVEY TRACEY

 This is one of four companion articles which give details of each family’s connections with Bovey Tracey, and each narrative includes examples of social events attended by different members of these families.
 An article on the Divett family is available under the ‘People’ menu of this site.The reason for these families coming to Bovey Tracey would appear to involve the Bovey Pottery and the Lignite Works and consequently each article will also make reference to details that tend to support this suggestion.

-The Bullers were a prestigious family in Victorian England and a statue of General Sir Redvers Buller stands proudly outside Exeter College.
+The Bullers were a prominent family in Victorian England.
 The main Devon branch of this family lived at Downes House, Crediton and it is the children of William Buller, brother of James Buller of Downes who are associated with Bovey Tracey.

 Thomas, Elizabeth, Henrietta, Frances and James Buller were born in Maidwell, Northamptonshire, but William’s family had moved to Strete Raleigh, Whimple by the early 19th century and they are the subject of this article.

 Captain Thomas Wentworth Buller RN married Anne Divett, the only daughter of the late Edward Divett MP of Bystock in 1827.
 Six years later John Divett married Thomas’ sister Henrietta Buller and in 1843 the two brothers-in-law went into partnership to acquire the ailing Folly Pottery at Bovey Tracey.
 Thomas was well acquainted with brick-works in East Devon and this connection will be explored in a future article.
 There was to be a Buller partner in the Bovey Tracey Pottery Company for the next forty years.